cockroachdb/docs/v22.1/map-sql-activity-to-app.md

 <img src="{{ 'images/v22.1/movr-app.png' | relative_url }}" alt="Movr app filter" style="border:1px solid #eee;max-width:80%" />

-If parts of your applications or known microservices are experiencing performance degradation, you can filter for the database workload tracing back to that part of your application directly in the DB Console.
+If parts of your applications or known microservices are experiencing performance degradation, you can filter for the database workload tracing statements and transactions back to that part of your application directly in the DB Console.
 You can quickly identify whether there were database performance problems and if so, troubleshoot the issue using native [SQL observability touch points](#trace-sql-activity-using-metrics) in the DB Console.

 You can also programmatically filter `crdb_internal` tables [`crdb_internal.statement_statistics`](crdb-internal.html#statement_statistics) and [`crdb_internal.transaction_statistics`](crdb-internal.html#transaction_statistics) by application name.
 This example shows the first 60 characters of query text and statement statistics for queries associated with the `movr_app` application: